civilware/tela/TELA-INDEX-1/README.md

 # TELA-INDEX-1 - TELA Decentralized Web Standard <!-- omit in toc -->

 ## Introduction <!-- omit in toc -->
-TELA introduces a standard for decentralized browser-based applications that can be executed locally, eliminating the need for third-party servers.
+TELA introduces a standard for decentralized browser-based applications that can be executed locally, eliminating the reliance on third-party servers.

 This portion of the documentation will focus on `TELA-INDEX-1`.
 This is the recommended starting point for learning about installing TELA applications and content.

-## Getting started with TELA-INDEX-1<!-- omit in toc -->
+## Getting Started with TELA-INDEX-1<!-- omit in toc -->

 ### Table of Contents <!-- omit in toc -->
 - [Initialization](#initialization)